mauricesvp/mousse/README.md

 ## Disclaimer

-This repository and its contributers, as well as https://tu.eno.pw do not have any official affiliation with Technische Universität Berlin.
+This repository and its contributors, as well as https://tu.eno.pw do not have any official affiliation with Technische Universität Berlin.
 All information on https://tu.eno.pw is subject to change.

 ## License